Collioure Where Light, Landscape, and Practice Converge

 A Site for Research, Open to the World

-At the intersection of French and Catalan cultures, Collioure offers a layered and rich context for reflection dialogue, and exchange.
+At the intersection of French and Catalan cultures, Collioure offers a layered and rich context for reflection, dialogue, and exchange.
 Within Residence Sigrid, the village acts as an active counterpart, where the landscape and community inform the work while connecting local specificity to broader international practices.

-The Houses and the Casot
+The House and the Casot